 So - what I'm 'buying' may be pretty useless to another developer?

 Yes.
 You 'buy' a website and that's fine for a while.
 But if your original developer stops creating websites (and many do, especially when it's a web design firm with just one person creating websites!) what are you going to do?
 You will have the unenviable task of finding another web designer who is willing to take on someone else's code!
+If the web designer is still in business then you would probably need to pay him or her to update or redesign the website anyway.

 We have refused to take on websites from other web design firms.